 There is a global shortage of protective personal equipment (e.g. protective face masks, gowns, gloves) for clinicians handling patients.
 The recommended mask for handling COVID19 patients is a specialized mask known as an N95 respirator.
 Government failures to coordinate and stockpile these masks in event of a respiratory pandemic (the U.S., for example, stashed enough for 1% of the current need) have contributed to a significant shortage in supply.
 As production of N95 masks by manufacturers worldwide is at capacity, fashion companies and crafters are now trying to stem the protective gear shortage by making cloth masks.

 The point of these fabric masks is not to replace N95 respirators or even surgical masks.
 The CDC has declared them a last resort respiratory protection for healthcare providers of COVID19 patients – that is, for last resort – marginally better than absolutely nothing – use.
-Mass manufacturers engaged in cloth mask production are claiming that their masks are intended for use in clinical settings when neither N95s or surgical masks are required.
+In this context, frequent exposure to high loads of virus is the risk for the wearer.
+This is a different level of risk than going to a grocery store.
+During the first days of blown polymer fabric shortages this past Spring, cloth masks were the only option for healthcare workers that would have otherwise worn surgical masks might have been used.
+As such mass manufacturers engaged in cloth mask production marketed their masks as ntended for use in clinical settings when neither N95s or surgical masks are required.

-Last resort is where practitioners may find themselves – and so some hospitals are collecting, modifying and stockpiling such handmade masks just in case.
+Last resort is where practitioners many practitioners found themselves – and so some hospitals are collected, modified and stockpiled such handmade masks.

 Bottom line – If you are driven to sew masks for healthcare workers, check with the targeted facility first to see if they accept them and if they have a preferred pattern.

 HH and JFB – March 26, 2020, long overdue update Sept, 2020.